Generalized Spherical Neural Operators: Green's Function Formulation: Methodology

 Thus, the target function \( g(u) \) is reconstructed via the \text{ISHT} (\equationautorefname~\ref{eq:ISHT_def}):

 where \(G_{\theta}(l)\) denote the learnable spectral weights parameterized by the neural operator.
-This consistency with SFNOs verifies the feasibility of this framework of \textbf{designable Green's function}.
+This consistency with SFNOs verifies the feasibility of this \textbf{designable Green's-function framework}.

 \paragraph{Spherical Harmonic Extension.} The above derivation relies on spherical convolution theorem.
-To extend, we propose to parse neural operators entirely from spherical harmonics and present a derivation based on the harmonic extension of Green's function.
-Under the square integrability assumption~\citep{groemer1996geometric}, Green's function is extended as:
+To extend, we propose to parse neural operators entirely from spherical harmonics and present a derivation based on the harmonic extension of Green's function~\citep{groemer1996geometric}.
+Green's function is extended as:

 Therefore, the designable form of the Green's function $G(u,R)$ is naturally extended to harmonic domain without disrupting spherical geometry.
 Substituting into the definition of \( g(u) \), we derive the SHT of target as follows: